'We Want No Part Of It': Airlines Say Flights Are Not For Separating Families

 One thing is certain: The outrage the post inspired on social media was authentic.

-And the Republic reports that, though the story doesn't name the airline used, details suggest it was American Airlines — though the company noted then, as it did again Wednesday, that the government does not disclose its activities on American flights.
+And the Republic reports that while the story doesn't name the airline used, details suggest it was American Airlines — though the company noted then, as it did again Wednesday, that the government does not disclose its activities on American flights.

-"AFA condemns any action to purposefully separate children from their parents," the flight attendants union said in a statement of its own Wednesday, adding that they "applaud" the moves made by the three airlines.
+"AFA condemns any action to purposefully separate children from their parents," the flight attendants union said in a statement of its own Wednesday, adding that the attendants "applaud" the moves made by the three airlines.

 The Department of Homeland Security, however, pushed back hard against the companies' decisions.